Introduction: No Solder Nylon Wrapped Phone Cable!

 After that, move to the other side, applying a 1 1/2 inch section of 3/8 inch diameter heat shrink to the lightning end of the lightning cable.
 This will not only hold down the lose fibers, it will also provide extra support!

-Step 6: Micro Usb Charging Cables
+Step 6: Micro USB Charging Cables

 In this section I would like to address some limitations of this process.
-First and foremost, this will not work on all phone cables (30 pin cable, that weird Samsung cable, etc.).
+First and foremost, this will not work on all phone cables (30 pin cable, Samsung cable, etc.).
 Second, if you would like to wrap your micro usb cable, you may have to shave down the end in order for the end of the cable to fit through (or you could get some thicker rope).

 Step 7: Enjoy Your Custom Wrapped Phone Cable!